burdzwastaken/PineappleSSL/README.md

 A way to force your pineapple to use SSL

 ##Introduction
-You have a Wi-Fi Pineapple and want to harness all its power yet everytime you are logging into it this is done over http.
-Your username and passwords are being sent unencrypted over the network so the wrong people could get access to it.
-I will show you how to change this so all the network traffic is encrypted.
+You have a Wi-Fi Pineapple and want to harness all its power yet, everytime you log into it, you are doing so over http.
+Your username and passwords are being sent unencrypted over the network so the wrong people could get access to them.
+This guide will show you how to congigure your Pineapple so all the network traffic is encrypted.

+Essentially, we are going to configure nginx (the Pineapple's server of choice) to use a self-signed certificate for https connections.
+To do this we need to generate a root certificate, configure openssl to act as a certificate authority, and generate an ssl certificate (signed by our root cert) for nginx to use so that clients can initiate an https connection to the Pineapple.

 ##Steps
 ###Login and get updated
-First join your pineapples network so you can access the shell.
-Login into your Pineapple via SSH.
-After you are in the terminal you won't need to us Sudo or su as you will already have root.
-You will need to enter your password to get into it and once you have a shell do some updates using the following command - **opkg update**.
-After your Pineapple is updated make sure the libopenssl and openssl_utils are installed by entering - **opkg install libopenssl** and **opkg install openssl_util**.
+First join your Pineapple's network so you can access the shell.
+Login to your Pineapple via SSH.

+    $ ssh root@172.16.42.1

+You will need to enter the root password created during setup to acceses the device.
+After you have access to the terminal, make sure the system is up-to-date using the following command. *(For the `opkg` steps, you'll need to have your Pineapple connected to the internet.
+The easiest way to do so is simply connect the second radio (wlan1) to a wifi network in "client mode".)*:

+    # opkg update

+After your Pineapple is updated, make sure the `libopenssl` and `openssl_utils` packages are installed:

+    # opkg install libopenssl
+    # opkg install openssl_util

-###New SSL config
+###SSL config
-After you have updated and installed the above librarys you are going to need to copy across my new openssl config.
-Enter the follow commands to get to the directory and make a copy of the current one just in case.
-After you are in the file you want to paste the configuration that is in my repositories under the name **openssl.conf**.
-To exit vi/vim you will need to press **ESC**, type **:** and **wq** then press **Enter**.
+After you have updated and installed the above libraries, copy over the openssl config from this repository.
+Enter the following commands to get to the config directory on the Pineapple, and make a copy of the current config just in case:

-- **cd /etc/ssl**
-- **ls**
-- **cp openssl.cnf openssl.conf.old**
-- **rm openssl.cnf**
-- **vi openssl.cnf**
+    # cd /etc/ssl
+    # openssl.cnf openssl.conf.old

+Write a new `openssl.cnf` file and paste in my openssl configuration.
+The pinapple ships with `vi`/`vim` and `nano`.
+For vi:

+    # vi openssl.cnf

+Type `i` to enter insert mode, and then paste the configuration.
+Type `:wq` and then `enter` to save the file.
+Or, replace `vi` with `nano`, paste the contents, and type `crtl+o` to write the buffer to disk.

+Alternatively, you can checkout my repository and `scp` the file to the Pineapple.
+On your machine:

+    $ git clone git@github.com:burdzz/PineappleSSL.git
+    $ cd PineappleSSL
+    $ scp openssl.cnf root@172.16.42.1:/etc/ssl/openssl.cnf

+The configuration sets some basic values so the openssl library we just installed can process certificate signing requests using keys and a certificate we are going to generate.

 ###Creating the SSL/TLS certs
-You are going to want to go to the directory ssl certs by typing the command **cd /etc/ssl/certs** and then you are going to want to creating the keys by typing the following
+For this section, you'll want to be in the ssl certs directory on the Pineapple:

+    # cd /etc/ssl/certs

+Then, create the keys for both our CA and nginx:

-- **openssl genrsa -aes128 -out server.key 2048**
+    # openssl genrsa -aes128 -out server.key 2048
-- **openssl genrsa -aes128 -out ca.key 2048**
+    # openssl genrsa -aes128 -out ca.key 2048

+Remove the pass phrase on the server's private key:

-- **openssl rsa -in server.key -out server.key**
+    # openssl rsa -in server.key -out server.key

+Now, we're going to generate our root certificate:

-- **openssl req -new -x509 -days 3650 -key ca.key -out ca.pem**
+    # openssl req -new -x509 -days 3650 -key ca.key -out ca.pem

+create a signing request for the nginx key:

-- **openssl req -new -key server.key -out server.csr**
+    # openssl req -new -key server.key -out server.csr

+and process the CSR using our root certificate:

-- **openssl x509 -req -days 3650 -in server.csr -CA ca.pem -CAkey ca.key -set_serial 01 -out server.pem**
+    # openssl x509 -req -days 3650 -in server.csr -CA ca.pem -CAkey ca.key -set_serial 01 -out server.pem

+Finally, we just need to configure nginx to use our new self-signed certificate.

-###New NGINX config
+###NGINX config
-To get to the nginx config you are going to want to get to the nginx directory and then make a copy of the old configuration.
-After you enter vim remember how to exit by pressing **ESC**, type **:** and **wq** and press **Enter**.
-Once you are in the file you are going to want to paste what is in my repository named **nginx.conf**.

-- **cd /etc/nginx**
-- **cp nginx.conf nginx.conf.old**
-- **vi nginx.conf**
+The nginx config is located in the nginx directory.
+Navigate there:

+    # cd /etc/nginx

+and then backup the old configuration:

+    # mv nginx.conf nginx.conf.old

+Copy the contents of my `nginx.conf` to a new file on the Pineapple using whatever methods you used previously for the `openssl.conf`. file.

-After you close the nginx.conf you are going to want to restart the nginx service by typing **/etc/init.d/nginx restart**.
+After you write the nginx configuration, you need to restart nginx in order to pickup the changes:

+    # /etc/init.d/nginx restart

+We've now configured nginx to use the private key and certificate we generated to facilitate ssl/tls connections with clients.

 ##Results
-After this you will want to go to your browser and type [http://172.16.42.1:1471/#] and see the result, you should get a bad request.
-Then try go here [https://172.16.42.1:1471/#].
-See the results, you will now be sent to a page that warns you that your connection is not private as it is a self signed certificate. however click advanced and then proceed to your pineapples login page over SSL.
+Go to your browser and type [http://172.16.42.1:1471]([http://172.16.42.1:1471), you should see a *bad request* page.
+Try again with https: [https://172.16.42.1:1471]([https://172.16.42.1:1471).
+You will now be sent to a page that warns you that your connection is not private as it is using a self-signed certificate.
+However, this is exactly what we want, click advanced and then proceed to your pineapples login page over SSL.